 Ask the Experts: COVID-19: For Special Populations

 Yes.
 Evidence continues to demonstrate that COVID-19 vaccination is safe and effective during any stage of pregnancy; the benefits of vaccination clearly outweigh any known or potential risks of COVID-19 vaccination during pregnancy.
-The currently licensed or authorized COVID-19 vaccines are non-replicating vaccines and cannot cause infection in either the pregnant person or the fetus.
-No evidence exists of risk to the fetus from vaccinating pregnant people with non-replicating vaccines in general.
+The currently licensed COVID-19 vaccines are non-replicating vaccines and cannot cause infection in either the mother or the fetus.
+No evidence exists of risk to the fetus from vaccinating during pregnancy with non-replicating vaccines in general.

 1:46